Cyber-Mat/calculator/README.md

 # calculator

-Building my own calculator app in javascript.
+Building my own calculator app in javascript, no training wheels!
+This is my first truly independent project.